GChristensen/enso-portable/README.linux.md

-After the distro packages above are in place, the install script sets up a virtual environment at `~/.enso/venv` (sharing the system GTK bindings) with the pure-Python extras (flask for the web UI, evdev for the Wayland backend).
+After the distro packages above are in place, the install script sets up a virtual environment at `~/.enso/venv` (sharing the system GTK bindings) with the pure-python extras (flask for the web UI, evdev for the Wayland backend).
 The install script also can optionally register an XDG autostart entry so Enso starts with the desktop session: